AVEVA/AVEVA-Samples-CloudOperations/README.md

 ## Credentials

 A credential file is used in the samples unless otherwise noted in the sample.
-The name and location of the credential file should be noted in the sample's readme.
+The name and location of the credential file should be noted in the sample's ReadMe.
 **Note**: This is not a secure way to store credentials.
 This is to be used at your own risk.
 You will need to modify these files locally when you run the samples.